equipe/equipe-api/_federation_api/search_horses.md

 Make sure that you have specified **Search horses URL** under settings for your federation in app.equipe.com.
 {: .info }

-first_name
-: First name starts with
+name

-last_name
-: Last name starts with
+: Name of the horse starts with

 The response must validate json-schema [horses.json](https://app.equipe.com/api/schemas/horses.json)